Minimally Invasive Spine Surgery

 What Are the Benefits of MISS?

-Spine surgery can far outweigh living with pain and the diminishing daily quality of life.
-For every possible risk, there are even more benefits of performing minimally invasive surgery over open surgery.
+Spine surgery can far outweigh living with pain and the diminishing quality of daily life.
+For every possible risk of MISS, there are even more benefits compared to open surgery.

 Minimally invasive spine surgery is effective at relieving pain for carefully selected patients.
 Some key benefits include MISS being less traumatic, having fewer complications than open surgery and causing considerably less pain.